McNeeM2018/Reflection/README.md

+# Reflection 9
+## 4/13/2018
+This week I worked on my pizza project and learned to code in python in a single day.
+I worked heavily on my google friday project and made alot of progress.

 # Reflection 8
 ## 3/16/2018
 This week I learned how to better code in HTML.
 I learned how to add in pictures and lines of space.
 I worked on my pet project extensively and added text in.
 I also added more ideas to my google friday project.